Nikolaj-Georgiev/SirmaAcademyJava/InventoryManagementSystem/README.md

 # Inventory Management System

-This project is a comprehensive Inventory Management System for a small store.
+This project is a Inventory Management System for a small store.
 It manages various types of items, handles payments, and processes orders.

 ## Features